How Marijuana Legalization Affects Alcohol Consumption

 Despite some indication that people may be smoking more and drinking less in states that have legalized marijuana, this observation does not necessarily apply to someone with alcoholism.

-Find Help For Substance Abuse
+Find Help For Substance Use Disorder

 This page does not provide medical advice.
 See more